timeplus-io/proton-python-driver/docs/installation.rst

 Optional dependencies
 ~~~~~~~~~~~~~~~~~~~~~

-These distributions will not be installed automatically.
-Clickhouse-driver will detect and
+These distributions will not be installed automatically.  will detect and
 use them if you install them.

 * `clickhouse-cityhash`_ provides CityHash algorithm of specific version, see :ref:`compression-cityhash-notes`.